derekmisler/Tumblr-API/README.md

-# Tumblr-API
-API example for PR team for pulling in user-generated content
+## API example for PR team for pulling in user-generated content